See the lowest price listing I’ve found on Amazon:

 Customer Reviews

-Yet on balance around 200 other happy owners deem this model a huge improvement.
+Yet on balance, hundreds of other happy owners deem this model a huge improvement (75% rate it 5 stars).
 While they agree that operation can be a little tricky, once you get past the learning curve the FoodSaver 4840 seems to work much better for producing a tighter seal that doesn’t develop leaks over time.

 Other advantages owners enjoy with this channel vacuum sealer include: